 Long did the project languish, there were meetings in taverns, private-rooms, clubs; but there was little vitality until Mr. RICHARD HARTLEY KENNEDY, afterwards the Alderman, entered it.
-The real life of the project, however, in its ultimate form, was a friend of whom Mr. MACGREGOR had often talked-Mr. HUGH INNES CAMERON.
+The real life of the project, advances for utilizing the works which ended however, in its ultimate form, was a friend of in sinking 100,000l.
+Throughout all these whom Mr. Macgregor had often talked-Mr. Hugh Innes Cameron.
 This gentleman had been introduced by the honourable member for Glasgow.
 He had formerly managed a branch bank in Ross-shire; he had an intimate knowledge of "the seestum," and a very emphatic mode of address, not unadorned with pious allusions.
-We have seen more than one pious banker; and Sir JOHN DEAN PAUL appears to have had a splendid rival in the manager of the Royal British Bank.
-Mr. CAMEBON became the leading speaker of the meetings.
+We have seen more than one pious banker; and Sir John DEAN PAUL appears to have had a splendid rival in the manager of the Royal British Bank.
+Mr. CAMERON became the leading speaker of the meetings.
 He was employed to draw up prospectuses for publication.
 He procured a person to contract for the advertizing of the bank; another gentleman was induced to take shares on the prospect of being its printer.
-Mr. MENZIES, the secrean unusual number of shares were taken up on a promise that a branch of the bank irepidation, his face pale, and his lips quivering with should be established in Newcastle.
-It is true that the friends down there who invited the deputation proved to be without influence; still, active touting obtained a good promise of support; and this was due, as well as the first idea, to Mr. MENZIES.
+Mr. MENZIES, the secretary, was sent on a visit to Newcastle, where an unusual number of shares were taken up on a promise that a branch of the bank should be established in Newcastle.
+It is true that the friends down there who invited the deputation proved to be without influence; still, active touting obtained a good promise of support; and this was due, as well as the first idea, to Mr. Menzies.
 Before the bank had been established, however, a change took place in its personnel.
-Mr. HUGH INNES CAMEBON wrote a statesmanlike letter to Mr. EDWARD MULLINS, the solicitor of the bank, saying-"You your own good self must be our R. B. B. Secretary, at all events pro tem.;" and Mr. MENZIES was politely turned out, with a compensation of 4007. for his trouble.
+Mr. Hugh Innes Cameron wrote a statesmanlike letter to Mr. Edward Mullins, the solicitor of the bank, saying-"You your own good self must be our R. B. B. Secretary, at all events pro tem.;" and Mr. MENZIES was politely turned out, with a compensation of 400l. for his trouble.

 At last the Royal British Bank was opened for business in November, 1849, with a paidup capital of 50,000l., reduced by preliminary expenses, cost of buildings, fittingsup, &c., to something like 17,0001.
-The capital was to have been 100,000%, but as that could not be raised, Mr. CAMERON and his coadjutors consented to begin with the smaller plant.
+The capital was to have been 100,000l, but as that could not be raised, Mr. CAMERON and his coadjutors consented to begin with the smaller plant.
 It was quite enough to work upon.

 When the Bank broke down, a debt of 30,000l. was brought out as due to the Bank by the General Manager.
-He had himself proposed that his salary as manager should begin at 1250%, and rise by 250% a year; the establishment.
-As soon as he was manager, the National Bank of Scotland, for whose branch at Edinburgh he had been agent, began to press for payment of a large debt, contracted in the shape of a greatly overdrawn cash credit.
-To Sir JAMES MAT-THESON he owed 5000l. for rents collected on that gentleman's account, and not paid in.
-Billsweredrawn on a person in Ross-shire, disthey could go, to meet the Manager's liabilities.
-It is supposed that Mr. CAMEBON was partner in the speculative operations of a builder who had a discount at the bank of 10,0001.
-A Baronet to whom the General Manager was deeply indebted, had a cash credit to the spite of the remonstrances of the master, an amount of 10,0001.; an accommodation which Englishman, hauled down the British flag, puzzles and perplexes people, since the Baronet was a man of immense wealth, and not at all likely to need such an accommodation, and heavy armament.
-Upon being informed
+He had himself proposed that his salary as manager should begin at 1250l., and rise by 250l. a year; also with a per-centage on the profits of the bank.
+But he had got something else out of manager, the National Bank of Scotland, for whose branch at Edinburgh he had been Bills were drawn on a person in Ross-shire, discounted at the bank, and employed, as far as A Baronet to whom the General Manager was deeply indebted, had a cash credit to the amount of 10,0001.; an accommodation which Englishman, hauled down the British flag. puzzles and perplexes people, since the Ba- seized and bound twelve of the crew, and ronet was a man of immense wealth, and not carried them away in a war-boat of large size